IRobL/mrbc_team/QUALIFICATIONS.md

 ### Point System Approach

-To qualify for scheduled seats at MRBC drops, you will be expected to complete a series of challenges.
-Each challenge you complete gains you one or more points.
-Challenges may be applicable only to the class to which you are applying.
+To increase your liklihood of being scheduled in an MRBC drop, you will be expected to complete a series of challenges.
+Each challenge you complete gains you one point.
+Challenges **may** be applicable only to the class to which you are applying.
 Please expect the most qualified pilots will be fielded for each match, and that skill per class will also be taken into account for the drop; a great heavy pilot with full qualifications will not be prefered as a light pilot over a more skilled pilot with fewer overall qualifications.

-Minimum Points Required: 4 Points
-Number of challenges:  7 Points

 #### Challenges